Let's consider these in more detail.

-Rational decision making is the commonest of the types of decision making that is taught and learned when people consider that they want to improve their decision making.
+Rational decision making is the commonest of the types of decision making that is taught and learned when people decide that they want to improve their decision making.
 These are logical, sequential models where the emphasis is on listing many potential options and then working out which is the best.
 Often the pros and cons of each option are also listed and scored in order of importance.

 The rational aspect indicates that there is considerable reasoning and thinking done in order to select the optimum choice.
 Because we put such a heavy emphasis on thinking and getting it right in our society, there are many of these models and they are very popular.
 People like to know what the steps are and many of these models have steps that are done in order.